 Project Overview

-- The development of a Comprehensive Food Systems Assessment (CFSA), which is a data collection tool for improving the understanding of gaps and opportunities related to food access and distribution.
+- The development of a Comprehensive Food Systems Assessment (CFSA), a data collection tool to better understand the gaps and opportunities related to food access and distribution.

 - A community-wide engagement process focused on the CFSA findings to inform goals and focus areas moving forward.

-- An innovative food business feasibility study, which assesses the practicality of a proposed local business to support urban agriculture and food systems.
+- An innovative food business feasibility study that assesses the practicality of a proposed local business to support urban agriculture and food systems.

 - The creation of a Food Action Plan, which will guide the City in improving the local food system through recommended programs and actions.

-This project is a collaborative effort among community partners, including New Venture Advisors, Flagstaff Foodlink, Pinnacle Prevention and numerous other food systems stakeholders throughout northern Arizona.
+This project is a collaborative effort among community partners throughout Northern Arizona, including New Venture Advisors, Flagstaff Foodlink, Pinnacle Prevention, and numerous community members.

 What is a Food Action Plan?

-The Flagstaff Food Action Plan is a roadmap for how our community can create a healthier, more resilient food system.
-It outlines goals, objectives, and actions to improve food access, strengthen local food businesses, support public health, and address climate challenges.
-The plan identifies what needs attention now and offers clear actions to move us forward.
+The Flagstaff Food Action Plan is a roadmap for our community to create a more sustainable, equitable, and resilient food system.
+This plan outlines goals, objectives, and actions to improve food access, strengthen local food businesses, support public health, and address climate challenges.
+The plan identifies key priorities and offers clear actions to enact solutions.

 Informed Process

-Together, the City of Flagstaff, Flagstaff Foodlink, a local resident steering committee, and the team at New Venture Advisors facilitated a twelve month-long assessment process.
-The process culminated in the publication of the Community Food System Assessment (CFSA), which establishes a comprehensive understanding of the Flagstaff and northern Arizona food system, creates a baseline of crucial food system metrics, and sets the stage for the Flagstaff Food Action Plan.
+Together, the City of Flagstaff, Flagstaff Foodlink, a local resident steering committee, and the team at New Venture Advisors facilitated a year-long assessment process.
+The results were published in the Community Food System Assessment (CFSA), establishing a comprehensive overview of the Flagstaff and Northern Arizona food system, creating a baseline of crucial food system metrics, and setting the stage for the Flagstaff Food Action Plan.
 Here is a brief overview of the assessment process:

-- Extensive secondary data collection: information was pulled from the key county, state, and national datasets that focus on our food system.
-Sources include the U.S. Census, the USDA Census of Agriculture, CDC, County Health Rankings, Feeding America, and local community health assessments.
+- Extensive secondary data collection: Information was pulled from county, state, and national datasets that focus on our food system.
+Sources include the U.S. Census, the USDA Census of Agriculture, Centers for Disease Control and Prevention, County Health Rankings and Roadmaps, Feeding America, and local community health assessments.

-- Community-wide survey: community members from across the five-county region were invited to share their experiences and perceptions of the regional food system.
+- Community-wide survey: Community members across Mohave, Yavapai, Coconino, Navajo, and Apache counties were invited to share their experiences and perceptions of the regional food system.
 We received 1,041 total responses.

-- Focus groups: thrity-four key food system stakeholders participated in focus groups to share their on-the-ground insights and experiences.
-Focus groups covered six food system audiences: Food Retail Outlets, Farmers/Ranchers, Funders in the Food System, Institutional Food Purchasers, Emergency Food Access, and Food Waste/Recovery.
+- Focus groups: 34 key food system stakeholders participated in focus groups to share their on-the-ground insights and experiences.
+Focus groups were conducted with six food system audiences: Food Retail Outlets, Farmers/Ranchers, Funders in the Food System, Institutional Food Purchasers, Emergency Food Access, and Food Waste/Recovery.

-Following the conclusion of the assessment the City of Flagstaff, Flagstaff Foodlink, and Pinnacle Prevention hosted six community conversations and two stakeholder gatherings engaging over 140 community members in the fall of 2024.
-This community engagement was an opportunity for community members and stakeholders to share and reflect on the data and information from the CFSA, to understand how the community is making meaning from the data, understand perspectives on overall needs, gaps, and barriers.
-The information from these meetings informs the development of a food action plan and helps guide decision-making efforts in the future.
+Following the conclusion of the assessment, the City of Flagstaff, Flagstaff Foodlink, and Pinnacle Prevention hosted six open conversations and two stakeholder gatherings, engaging over 140 community members in the fall of 2024.
+These meetings were an opportunity for people to share and reflect on the data from the CFSA and to understand perspectives on overall needs.
+The information from these meetings instructs the development of a food action plan and helps guide decision-making efforts in the future.

 Analysis of the data collected from the CFSA and Community Conversations identified overarching themes and priorities to include in the Food Action Plan.
-After numerous steering committee meetings and two policy workshops with local stakeholders (farmers, food distribution, food access, community groups, and organizations) Goals, Objectives, and Actions have been identified.
+After numerous steering committee meetings and two policy workshops with local partners, we have constructed a draft plan with specific Goals, Objectives, and Actions.

 Ensure long-term community food security and equitable access to affordable, healthy, and culturally relevant foods for all residents.